divya-chhoriya/divya-chhoriya/README.md

-- 👋 Hi, I’m @divya-chhoriya
+- 👋 Hello, I’m Divya Chhoriya

 <!---
 divya-chhoriya/divya-chhoriya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.